backdrop-contrib/menu_firstchild/README.txt

 Navigate to admin/build/menu and click on the menu you to customize Add a new menu link or edit an existing link then enter <firstchild> as the link path to turn it into a parent item linking to its first viewable child.

+UPDATING
+Replace the older menu_firstchild folder by the newer one.
+Visit update.php.

 CONTACT
 Henri MEDOT <henri.medot[AT]absyx[DOT]fr>
 http://www.absyx.fr